 Recommendations for New Kitten Owners

 Vaccinations are important for your young kitten.
 Some infectious diseases are fatal, and vaccinations can protect your kitten from many of these diseases.
-In order to be effective, immunizations must be given as a series of injections at prescribed intervals, so it is essential that you are on time for your kitten’s scheduled vaccinations.
-Immunizations are started at 6-8 weeks of age and are repeated every 3-4 weeks until the kitten is 4 months old.
+To be effective, immunizations must be given as a series of injections at prescribed intervals, so it is essential that you are on time for your kitten’s scheduled vaccinations.
+Immunizations are started at 6-8 of age and are repeated every 3-4 weeks until the kitten is 16-20 weeks old.

-The routine or core vaccinations will protect your kitten from the most common diseases: feline distemper (panleukopenia), feline viral rhinotracheitis (feline herpes virus 1), calicivirus, and rabies.
-The first three are included in a combination vaccine given every three to four weeks until the kitten reaches 16 weeks of age.
-Rabies vaccine is usually given once at 12-16 weeks of age.
+The core vaccinations will protect your kitten from the most common diseases: feline distemper (panleukopenia), feline viral rhinotracheitis (feline herpes virus 1), calicivirus, feline leukemia (FeLV), and rabies.
+The first three are included in a combination vaccine (FVRCP) given every three to four weeks until your kitten reaches 16-20 weeks of age.
+The FeLV vaccination can be administered as early as eight weeks of age with a booster vaccine administered three to four weeks later.
+The rabies vaccine is usually given once, at 12-16 weeks of age.

-Non-core vaccines are not administered to every kitten, but are recommended in certain areas for cats with certain lifestyles.
-Cats that live outdoors are at more risk for infectious disease and often need these additional vaccines.
-One non-core vaccine for chlamydophila may be given if this disease is common in your area.
-Feline leukemia vaccine (FeLV) is recommended for all kittens that are exposed to outdoor cats, so if your kitten goes outside or lives with another cat that goes in and out, feline leukemia vaccine may be added to the regimen.
+Non-core vaccines are not administered to every kitten but are recommended in certain areas for cats with certain lifestyles.
+Cats that live outdoors or in heavy-density situations like catteries are at more risk for infectious disease and often need these additional vaccines.
+Examples of non-core vaccines include chlamydia and bordetella

 Your veterinarian will assess your kitten’s lifestyle and discuss these vaccinations with you to help you decide what is best for your cat.
 You can learn more about vaccinations and preventable diseases by reading the following related handouts: “Vaccines for Cats”, “Care for Your Pet After Vaccination”, “Vaccination – Are Booster Vaccines Necessary for Cats”, “Feline Panleukopenia”, “Feline Herpesvirus Infection or Feline Viral Rhinotracheitis”, “Feline Calicivirus Infection”, “Feline Leukemia Virus Disease Complex”, “Feline Leukemia Virus Vaccination”, and “Rabies in Cats”.